AnmolSirola/Web3Learn-Cohort/Readme.md

 # Remix IDE

 Remix IDE is an open source web and desktop application.
 It fosters a fast development cycle and has a rich set of plugins with intuitive GUIs.
-Remix is used for the entire journey of contract development with Solidity language as well as a playground for learning and teaching Ethereum
+Remix is used for the entire journey of contract development with Solidity language as well as a playground for learning and teaching Ethereum.

 ### Why to use Remix